 Enable viewport shading – When enabled, the effect of the light is visible in the viewport.

 Viewport wire color – When enabled, the light's wireframe is displayed in the specified color in viewports.

 Icon text – Enables or disables the preview of the light name in the viewport.

 Advanced Options Rollout

 This option does not generally need to be changed.

 Use MIS – Enables or disables Multiple Importance Sampling for the light.
-When MIS is enabled (the default), the light's contribution is split between direct illumination on the one hand, and GI (for diffuse materials) or reflections (for glossy surfaces) on the other, providing both direct illumination and GI are enabled for the light.
-This means that portions of the light's contribution will end up in the GI render elements (or the reflection render elements respectively).
+When MIS is enabled (the default), the light's contribution is split between direct illumination on the one hand, and GI (for diffuse materials) or reflections (for glossy surfaces) on the other, providing both direct illumination and GI to be enabled for the light.
+This means that portions of the light's contribution end up in the GI render elements (or the reflection render elements respectively).
 In certain specific situations this is undesirable and this option can be used to always calculate the light contribution through direct illumination.
 For an example, see Example: Multiple Importance Sampling of Area Lights on the Mesh Light page.

 Note: Disabling the Use MIS option might increase noise, especially in glossy reflections.
 Only disable it when you have a specific reason for doing so.